-- (1) Amount (which may be totaled within reasonable categories for each day, such as meals, gasoline, and taxi fares); - (2) Time of departure and return, and number of days spent on state business; - (3) Place (name of city visited); - (4) The business (legislative) purpose for the travel; and - (5) Business relationship with persons visited or entertained.
+- (1) Amount (which may be totaled within reasonable categories for each day, such as meals, fuel, and taxi fares); - (2) Dates of departure and return, and how many days were spent on state business; - (3) Place (name of city visited); and - (4) Business (legislative) purpose for the travel.

-The records must include (a) an account book or other record containing information on expenditures, recorded at or shortly after the time of each expenditure; and (b) documentary evidence such as receipts and paid bills for lodging away from home, and for any other expenditures of at least \$75 (except transportation charges for which the carrier provides no receipt or other documentary evidence).
-Again, these nonreimbursed expenses may be deducted only to the extent that they, plus other "miscellaneous" itemized deductions, exceed 2% of adjusted gross income.
+The records must include (a) a travel diary or other record containing information on expenditures, recorded near the time of each expenditure (such as weekly); and (b) documentary evidence such as receipts and paid bills for lodging away from home, and for any other expenditure of at least \$75 (except transportation charges for which the carrier provides no receipts or other documentary evidence).
+Again, such nonreimbursed expenses are deductible only to the extent that they, plus other "miscellaneous" itemized deductions, exceed 2% of adjusted gross income.